reflex-dev/reflex-web/blog/2025-01-10-displaying-data.md

 With the environment active, install the necessary packages:

-Along with Flask and Reflex, we will be using Pandas for data manipulation, Matplotlib and Plotly for data visualizations.
+Along with Flask and Reflex, we will be using Pandas for data manipulation, and the Python plotting libraries Matplotlib and Plotly for interactive data visualizations.
 Install them!

 ```bash
 pip install --upgrade pip